sybrew/the-seo-framework/readme.txt

 		* Tooltip arrows now always follow your mouse, for a more natural look.
 		* Tooltips now support RTL screens without the arrow overflowing.
 		* Canonical, redirect, and image URLs are no longer uselessly suggested by the browser.
-		* TODO Beaver Builder templates are no longer in the sitemap. (not my fault...) `example.com/fl-builder-template/title/...`
-			* TODO Manage this solely via the new options?
-		* TODO bbPress replies are no longer in the sitemap. (technically, neither our fault).
-			* TODO Manage this solely via the new options?
 		* The Facebook Business page URL description has been updated, to be in line with the current behavior.
 		* TODO Open Graph data validation (e.g. missing descriptions).
-		* TODO Doing it right check for empty description.
-Make it blue to ask if they intended it to be this way.
-			* This definitely occurs when the post is private, and no custom description is set.
-		* TODO Doing it right check for empty blog page.
 		* TODO WooCommerce checks are no longer blocking (performance... it means we should move "woocommerce" support to a compat file, and improve the API if necessary)
 		* The main plugin's cache is now flushed after the SEO settings are requested to be updated, even when the options didn't change.
 		* The automated scheme detection can now prevent the sitemap from using, and caching, the wrong scheme.